Hernia Mesh Complications

 Atrium C-Qur Mesh Patch Lawsuits

-In December 2016, the Judicial Panel on Multi-District Litigation made the decision to consolidate the 21 federal lawsuits involving Atrium C-Qur patches.
+In December 2016, the Judicial Panel on Multi-District Litigation decided to consolidate the 21 federal lawsuits involving Atrium C-Qur patches.
 The cases, now called MDL 2753, In re Atrium Medical Corp.
-C-Qur Mesh Products Litigation were assigned to the Honorable Landya B. McCafferty of the United States District Court for the District of New Hampshire.
-Currently, over 800 cases have been filed against Atrium Medical in this MDL.
+C-Qur Mesh Products Litigation, were assigned to the Honorable Landya B. McCafferty of the United States District Court for the District of New Hampshire.
+Over 800 cases have been filed against Atrium Medical in this MDL.

 More info on Atrium mesh recalls.